kaanaksit/odak/docs/odak/wave/calculate_phase.md

-# odak.wave.wavenumber
+# odak.wave.calculate_phase

-`wavenumber(wavelength)`

-Definition for calculating the wavenumber of a plane wave
+`calculate_phase(field,deg=False)`

+Definition to calculate phase of a single or multiple given electric field(s).

 **Parameters:**

+    field        : ndarray.complex or complex
+                   Electric fields or an electric field.
-    wavelength   : float
+    deg          : bool
-                   Wavelength of a wave in mm.
+                   If set True, the angles will be returned in degrees.

 **Returns**

-    k            : float
+    phase        : float
-                   Wave number for a given wavelength.

-## Notes

-Regarding usage of this definition, you can find use cases in the engineering notes, specifically at [`Optimizing holograms using Odak`](../../../notes/hologram_optimization.md).
+                   Phase or phases of electric field(s) in radians.

 ## See also